-Supporting an European rail system to decarbonise citizens mobility and reach climate neutrality
+Supporting an European rail system to decarbonise mobility

 To achieve so, the project aims to develop the following major activities:

-- A joint EU policy paper on the European Year of Rail, which highlights key challenges of cross-border passenger rail transport and presents policy recommendations to EU policy-makers on initiatives that should be taken during the European Year of Rail.
+- A joint EU policy paper on the European Year of Rail, which highlights key challenges of cross-border passenger rail transport and presents policy recommendations to EU policy-makers.

-- One national-level policy paper for each national partner that aim at national policy makers linking the European discussions to the national level.
+- One national-level policy paper that aim at national policy makers linking the European discussions to the national situation.

-- Two internal strategy development workshops to establish the capacity building and defining priorities, and to develop the strategy on how to secure longer-term engagement of national partners and allies.
+- Two internal strategy development workshops to establish capacity building and defining priorities to secure longer-term engagement of national partners and allies.

-- One national workshop for each project partner to build support for improving cross-border rail transport, build alliances and activate progressive actors in the respective Member States
+- One national workshop to build support for improving cross-border rail transport, build alliances and activate progressive actors in the respective Member States.

-- One EU-policy workshop in Brussels aiming to build alliances between key EU-level actors, build support for policy initiatives during the European Year of Rail and convey support from national level to the European level on improving cross-border rail transport.
+- One EU-policy workshop aiming to build alliances between key European actors, build support for policy initiatives during the European Year of Rail and connect the national to the European level.